photocred: Maddie Deuter

 In my experience, it's possible to use a marriage contract as a guarantee, and completely avoid vulnerability.
 The ironic result of that, is being married without intimacy.
 I don't want that again.
 I want to create intimacy first by accepting my true self and exposing her to Mitch, and then accepting him as he reveals himself to me.
 When we're ready to commit to this process for a lifetime, we'll call it marriage.

 It may require effort, sometimes scary effort, and I believe it’s worth it.
 Relationships can be hard work.
-They can require intense focus, but they are not meant to be torture, testing all your resilience and resolve.
-They certainly aren’t meant to be an abyss where your individuality goes to die.
+They can require intense focus, but they are not meant to be torture, testing all our resilience and resolve.
+They certainly aren’t meant to be an abyss where individuality goes to die.
 And I have no intention of measuring my life's worth or our relationship's health based on the effort it requires.

 My transformation involved a divorce, and hurting Josh was a devastating part of that.
 If healthy marriages could be made through sheer effort and will, I’m certain we would have succeeded.
-But if there’s one thing I’ve learned, it’s that you can’t manufacture healthy relationships.
-You cannot wish falsehood into truth.
+But if there’s one thing I’ve learned, it’s that I can’t manufacture healthy relationships.
+I cannot wish falsehood into truth.
 There have been moments when I wished I could go back and make it so it never happened, but I know better.
 I had to learn this way, and I’m grateful to Josh for the part he played.
 The growth we’ve each experienced is irrevocably entwined with the end of our relationship, and I wouldn’t trade it.

 Be brave friends.
-Our value cannot be earned; so, truly know, accept, and be you unapologetically.
+Our worth cannot be earned; so, truly know, accept, and be you unapologetically.
 Then, know and accept others without reservation.
 In your fierce courage, may you find intimacy.
 When you feel separate and isolated, may you reject the liar, Shame.
 Becoming whole may require letting everything go, absolutely all of you…and it’s worth it.